DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

  ## Our approach ML-FFT

-        Our approach is simpler.
-We notice that spectrum phases are left aside in the We just integerate
+We notice that spectrum phases are left aside in the Intuitively, if the magnitude of the spectrum describes the contribution (amplitude, energy if M^2) of various "trains" of signal oscillations, the phase adds an important information about their relative positions.
+And we should not leave this information aside.
-     Classification will use the spectrum, not any

-The method works very well on with an accuracy of 98-99% (short of the 100% of MLDp
+Birds - Fishes - Mammals
+With this dataset, ML-DSP achieves a 100% accuracy !
+We select the first NFFT=256 points of each numerical DNA sequence, compute the FFT spectrum and keep the phase.
+And without any particular pre-processing we achieve a 98-99% accuracy with Logistic Regression and SVM.
+After optimising hypermparameters.

 For the challenging Fungi dataset, this simple method does not work well, classifcation returns dsipapointing results and we had to develop a DNA sequence alignement method based on cross correlatio acting like a pre-classification filter.
 The process   but in the end we reached a 94% accuracy.
 Higher than ML-DSP

- ## **OUR METHODOLOGY**

-Birds - Fishes - Mammals
+** Birds - Fishes - Mammals **
-In this dataset, the authors achieve a 100% accuracy !
+With this dataset, the authors achieve a 100% accuracy !
 We select the first NFFT=256, compute the FFT spectrum, we keep the phase.
 And without any particular pre-processing we achieve a 98-99% accuracy with Logistic Regression and SVM.
-After optimising hypermparameters.  <br>
+After optimising hypermparameters.
+Like the autorrs, to measure the performance of such a classifier, we use the 10-fold cross-validation technique.  <br>

+        Part I:
+LINK  JUPYTER NOTEBOOK HERE

+** Fungi **

-The method is inefficient when classifying fungis in three phylums:  .
-Unfortunately we had to introduce an alignement method for selecting optimal frames (lenght 256 points) before computiong the FFT.
+Our ML-FFT method is inefficient when classifying Fungis in three (sub)-phylums:  . <br> We had to introduce an alignement method for selecting:
+         - 3 reference DNA sequence frames
+         - optimal DNA sequence frames (length 256 points) before computiong the FFT.
 At least in a first phase of this project we rely on "soft" alignement for selecting optimal frame, and achieveing a **94%** acuracy with SVM and rbf kernel.
 After optimizing hyperparameters.
 Which is better than the best result achived by the authors.
 The main drawback of our method is a very process of alignement presented in.
+         Part II:
+        part IIb: Alignement technique based on Corss-Correlation.
+LINK  JUPYTER NOTEBOOK HERE
+LINK FUNGI JUPYTER NOTEBOOK

  ## Datasets

-Datasets are available on Dr. Gurjit S. Randhawa Github following repositories:
+Datasets are available from Dr. Gurjit S. Randhawa Github following repositories:

 https://github.com/grandhawa/MLDSP/tree/master/DataBase/